 For those of us who consider a good dishwasher to be one that can rinse, wash and dry our dishes, the wide range of prices we see from popular brands can be confusing.
-After all, can there really be that much of a difference between a $2,000 dishwasher and a $400 dishwasher?
-And while the truth is that high-end brands like Bosch and Miele truly do create superior products, there’s one brand that is delivering high-quality machines at a consistently reasonable price point.
-Whirlpool dishwashers are dependably long-lasting, efficient and quality products.
+After all, can there really be that much of a difference between a $1,999 dishwasher and a $599 dishwasher?
+And while the truth is that high-end brands like Bosch and Miele truly do create superior products, Whirlpool does deliver high-quality machines at a consistently reasonable price point.

-In this article, we’ll take a look at some of the main features of Whirlpool dishwashers and examine their four most popular products currently available on the market.
+In this article, we’ll take a look at the distinct features of Whirlpool dishwashers and examine top 5 most popular products currently available on the market.

 TotalCoverage Spray Arm:

 While this Whirlpool feature might be a mouthful to say, it is a truly distinctive feature of the brand.
 It’s designed to cover the entire interior tub with a high-pressure spray via 21 nozzles to ensure that every dish is properly rinsed and cleaned.
-That can be difficult for many manufacturers, particularly when you consider that the average dishwasher is loaded randomly.
+That can be difficult for many manufacturers, particularly when you consider that dishware and cutlery is often loaded in the dishwasher randomly.

 Plastic Tub & Stainless Steel Tub Models:

-Soil Sensor is a feature shared by all Whirlpool dishwashers.
+This feature is shared by all Whirlpool dishwashers.
 Sensor determines how dirty the dishes are and adjusts cycle time and water use.
-Great for energy savings and for those of us who only use one button on the dishwasher (no need to play around with the menu to customize options).
+Great for energy savings and for those of us who only use one button on the dishwasher (there's no need to play around with the menu to customize options).

-Sensor Cycle is closely related the the soil sensor and expands on its capabilities.
-Saves water and energy.
+Closely related the soil sensor, the Sensor Cycle expands on its capabilities.
+It helps save water and energy.
 Determines load size, the temperature of the wash.
 All models have this feature except for Whirlpool WDF520PADM.

 Notable Cycles and Options: